script

 National Student Loan Data System (NSLDS) – A database that maintains the financial aid records from schools, lenders and the U.S. Department of Education.

-Need – The student’s COA minus the EFC, which is used to determine a student’s eligibility for most federal student aid as well as some state and institutional aid.
+Need – The student’s COA minus the SAI, which is used to determine a student’s eligibility for most federal student aid as well as some state and institutional aid.

 Pell Grant- Aid awarded to undergraduate students, based on need, who have not yet earned a bachelor’s degree.